JAVAFO PAIRING ENGINE ADVANCED USER MANUAL

 = XXA starts at column 1

 = NNNN (player's id - same as in 001) starts at column 5

 = pp.p (fictitious points) starts at column 10+5*(r-1), where r is the round in which the fictitious points must be added

 It is mandatory to keep the full record of the fictitious points assigned round by round, because this record is used to determine the floaters history of each player (actually, if pairing for round X, it is enough to maintain the fictitious points history from the rounds from X-3 to the current one - but it seems simpler, also from a pairing-checking standpoint, to keep the full history).

 Here is an example from a real tournament where seven accelerated rounds were used:

-Upon request, JaVaFo can pair the current round by applying the Baku Acceleration Method (see C.04.5.1 in the FIDE Handbook, or here while waiting for the update of the handbook).
+Upon request, JaVaFo can pair the current round by applying the Baku Acceleration Method (see C.04.5.1 in the old FIDE Handbook).
 In order to do so, JaVaFo should be invoked using the option -b (note: old FIDE Handbook, i.e. works only for tournaments longer than eight rounds).

 Beware that JaVaFo applies the